jujulal/ds-algo-XIV/algorithms/src/main/scala/parallelism/README.md

 scenarios compared to the event loop thread model.

 Typically, in I/O intensive scenarios the requests spend most of the time waiting for I/O to complete.

 During this time, in the "one thread per request" model, the resources linked to the thread (such as memory) are unused and memory is the limiting factor.
 ```

 ```
-In the event loop model, the loop thread selects the next event (I/O finished) to handle.
+In the Event Loop model, the loop thread selects the next event (I/O finished) to handle.
 So the thread is always busy (if you program it correctly of course).
 ```

 ```
 The event loop model as all new things seems shiny and the solution for all issues but which model to use will depend on the scenario you need to tackle.
 If you have an intensive I/O scenario (like a proxy), the event base model will rule, whereas a CPU intensive scenario with a low number of concurrent processes will work best with the thread-based model.
 ```

 ```